-Our finding that wage volatility increased or at least did not decrease around the time of the Great Moderation, although with a caveat, is consistent with the results in Champagne and Kurmann (2009), who also use the CPS to show that the increase in wage volatility is not driven by compositional changes in the labor force.
-To the best of our knowledge, this result was not previously known.
+Our finding that wage volatility increased or at least did not decrease around the time of the Great Moderation, although with a caveat, is consistent with the results in Champagne and Kurmann (2010), who also use the CPS to show that the increase in wage volatility is not driven by compositional changes in the labor force.
+To the best of our knowledge, this result was not previously known.16

 An immediate implication of the previous finding, and the one that we want to emphasize here, is the possibly very large increase in the relative volatility of wages with respect to to output or labor input, as shown in the right-hand panels of Tables 3 and 4.
 The relative volatility of wages with respect to output more than doubled for the NIPA-based measures and for the CPS wage.
-This result is robust to the filtering procedure or precise time period used.
-We interpret this evidence as being consistent with a decline in the significance of real wage rigidities around 1984.
+We interpret this evidence as being consistent with a decline in the significance of real wage rigidities around 1984.17